-- The Company has established a NI 43-101 compliant estimate of property resources and/or reserves; - The Company has obtained a mining permit or otherwise has the right to extract the resource and/or reserves; and - The Company has established that it is economically viable to mine the resource and/or reserves.
-This includes the completion of a NI 43-101 compliant study to a pre-feasibility level at a minimum.
+- The Company has established a NI 43-101 compliant estimate of property resources and/or reserves; - The Company has obtained a mining permit or otherwise has the right to extract the resources and/or reserves; and - The Company has established that it is economically viable to mine the resources and/or reserves.
+This includes the completion of a NI 43-101 compliant study to a pre-feasibility level at a minimum and binding approval of project financing for the development of the project.